-Refinancing your business loan is a relatively simple process whereby you essentially pay off your previous loan with a new one you’ve applied for, enabling you to take on its repayments instead.
+Refinancing your business loan is a relatively simple process.
+You essentially pay off your previous loan with a new one you’ve applied for, enabling you to take on its repayments instead.
 This is done by many business owners repaying small business loans if they’re not fully content with their current loan deal and are looking to move to another with more favourable terms, whether they be lower interest rates and fees or added features which may appeal to them.

 What are the benefits of refinancing business debt?